Penstock: Similar structures

 Similar structures which are not enclosed are head races or leats (non elevated), and flumes (elevated).

 Hydraulics

 Penstocks are commonly used in water management systems such as surface water drainage and foul water sewers.
 Penstocks provide a means of isolation of flows and regulate the flow of water while delivering it to waste management facilities or power plants.

 Landfills

 Penstocks are incorporated into the surface water management systems (drainage) of many landfill sites.
-Attenuation lagoons are constructed in order to store storm water, limiting the discharge from the site to pre-development rate (green field rate).
-Penstocks are installed at the outfall from the lagoon so that in the rare event that the surface water becomes contaminated the penstock may be closed.
-This will have the effect of isolating the site from the watercourse, preventing contamination of the environment.
+Retention basins are constructed in order to store storm water, limiting the discharge from the site to its pre-development rate.
+Valved penstocks are installed at the outfall of the basin to isolate potentially contaminated surface waters from discharging into a main watercourse.